+This is only an example; you must devise your own architecture.
+Use what you have learned from HW3P2 to implement your Listener.
 For reference, in the original LAS paper, there is no 1DCNN layer, one BiLSTM layer (of width 256) and three pBLSTM layers.
-Please refer to the paper for more details.
+Please refer to the paper for more details on the architecture they followed.